-Here are 8 of the top restaurant food delivery companies to work with
+Here are 8 of the top restaurant food delivery companies to work with:

 UberEats is the food delivery service backed by Uber – the world’s largest ride-sharing app.
 The platform connects restaurant owners with thousands of food delivery drivers using a seamless smartphone application.

 Drivers receive a notification when a nearby order is placed.
 After the driver accepts the job, they travel to the restaurant, pick up the order, and deliver it to the destination.
-Payment is handled electronically through the app, and customers can track the progress of their order from the comfort of their own home – it’s an entirely hands-off process for restaurant owners.
+Payment is handled electronically through the app, and customers can track the progress of their order from the comfort of their homes – it’s an entirely hands-off process for restaurant owners.

-Who It’s Best For: Restaurant owners in large cities that want access to UberEats customers.
+Who It’s Best For: Restaurant owners in large cities want access to UberEats customers.
 It’s also suitable if you don’t have money to invest in your own delivery team.

 Availability (Service Area): All major cities in the USA (100s of options).
 Global cities are also available (900 total worldwide cities).

 DoorDash operates the same way as UberEats.
 Drivers are notified of nearby jobs, and orders are completed entirely through the DoorDash app.
-Customers submit their credit card details and other payment information directly to their smartphones.
+Customers submit their credit card and other payment information directly to their smartphones.